Chimaphila umbellata: Uses

 Some Plateau Indian tribes used a boil of prince's pine to treat tuberculosis.

 The twentieth century Appalachian folk healer Clarence "Catfish" Gray, "Man of the Woods", credited pipsissewa with curing his own heart problems and included it in his 15 herb cure-all "bitters."

-It is used as a flavoring in candy and soft drinks, particularly root beer.
+It can reportedly be used as a flavoring in candy and soft drinks, particularly root beer.

 The roots and leaves of Chimaphila umbellata can be boiled to create tea.

 Recent investigations show the anti-proliferative effect of Chimaphila umbellata in human breast cancer cells (MCF-7).

 Name

 "Pipsissewa" is a Cree name meaning "It-breaks-into-small-pieces".